dautroc1/Recommendation-system/README.md

 The Airflow service can also be accessed from the airflow-webserver pod in the GKE cluster.
 Open your project console, navigate to the "Discovery and load balancing" page in GKE, and click on the endpoint link for the airflow-webserver to access the Airflow admin app.

+### Shiny app

+I create a simple Shiny app to test.
+The code is in Shiny directory.